MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

    - `excludedFileExtension`
    - `excludedFileName`
    - `exclusionsMergePolicy`
    - `allowedThreats` (EICAR is on the sample.
-If you are going through a proof-of-concept, remove it especially if you are testing EICAR.)
+If you're going through a proof-of-concept, remove it especially if you're testing EICAR.)
    - `disallowedThreatActions`
    - `potentially_unwanted_application`
    - `archive_bomb`